acabreira1/pluginparameters/README.md

 ##Description

-PluginParameters is a JUCE module which manages different types of plugin parameters automatically in plugins developed with [JUCE](http://rawmaterialsoftware.com/juce.php).
+PluginParameters is a [JUCE](http://rawmaterialsoftware.com/juce.php) module which manages automatically different types of plugin parameters.
 It intends to help automating things in the development of closs-platform plugins taking it from where JUCE leaves you in the wild.

 ## Installation